 • Introducing new stimuli

 Stalled adaptation is not failure.
-It is a signal that the pattern of stress and recovery needs recalibration.
+It is a signal that the pattern of stress and recovery needs recalibration, and the athletes who recognize this early adapt faster than the ones who try to grind through it.

 Measuring Adaptation